eazzzon/TimescaleCalculation/README.md

 # Python scripts for diffusion chronometry in olivine
-code authors Yishen Zhang, Olivier Namur, Thomas van Gerve
+Code authors: Yishen Zhang, Olivier Namur, Thomas van Gerve Contact me at yishen.zhang@kuleuven.be

 This is a working repository under development, the goal is to develop open source and easy customized scripts and a GUI application for diffusion modelling.